Generic Name: belimumab (be LIM ue mab)

 What should I avoid while using Benlysta?

-Do not receive a "live" vaccine while you are being treated with Benlysta.
+Do not receive a "live" vaccine while using Benlysta.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Benlysta side effects

 Some people receiving a Benlysta injection have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you feel nauseated, light-headed, itchy, or have muscle pain, severe headache, or slow heartbeats.
-Get emergency medical help if you have any of these signs of an allergic reaction to Benlysta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
-Call your doctor at once if you have a serious side effect such as:
+Tell your caregiver right away if you feel anxious, nauseated, light-headed, itchy, or have trouble breathing, severe headache, or skin redness and swelling.